 Treatment of recalcitrant iliotibial band friction syndrome with open iliotibial band bursectomy: indications, technique, and clinical outcomes

-One article on PainSci cites Hariri 2009: The Complete Guide to IT Band Syndrome
+One page on PainSci cites Hariri 2009: The Complete Guide to IT Band Syndrome

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.